-The staff of SRES # 10 will ensure that the core curriculum is delivered with fidelity to English Learners.
-English Learners will be provided with differentiated support, based on formative and summative assessment data.
-The results of the assessments will enable teachers and staff to identify on a continuous basis the language and academic needs of English Learners.
-Based on these needs, Tier 1, Tier 2 and/or Tier 3 instruction/support will be provided to all English Learners.
+The Standard English Language Learner will be provided with differentiated support which will be based on formative and summative assessment data.
+The results of the assessments will enable teachers and staff to identify on a continuous basis the language and academic needs of Standard English Language Learner.
+Based on these needs Tier 1, Tier 2 and Tier 3 instruction will be provided to all Standard English Language Learners.

-The Tier 1 instruction/support for English Learners is characterized by the implementation of good first teaching and effective in-class intervention using the following strategies:
+Tier I instruction/support for Standard English Learners is characterized by the implementation of good first teaching and effective in-class intervention throughout the core curriculum using the Tier 1 strategies.
+(See page 30)